HengchengZhang/SNotes/src/notes.md

 ### If and While

 1. If "if" is used in an expression, the result can lead to the variable become type "any", which needs to be avoided.

+### for Loops/Comprehensions

+1. "<-" reads in.
+2. "to" means leq, "until" means lt.
+3. Conditions can be added in for loops.
+4.